17.00.130 DEPARTMENT TRAINING

 v Orientation to the department's mission, purpose, goals, policies, and procedures

 v Responsibilities and rights of employees

-Training provided to civilian employees who are in frequent contact with the public will stress the skills necessary to perform the technical aspects of their job and the importance of the link they provide between the public and the department.
+Training provided to professional employees who are in frequent contact with the public should include the skills necessary to perform the technical aspects of their job and the importance of the link they provide between the public and the department.

-The following civilian positions are identified as positions requiring initial and ongoing training commensurate with their responsibilities.
-Such training will stress not only the skills necessary to perform technical aspects of their jobs but also the importance of the link they provide between citizen and the Department, which often shapes the citizen’s opinion of the Department:
+The following positions require initial and ongoing training commensurate with their responsibilities.
+Such training will stress not only the skills necessary to perform technical aspects of their jobs but also the importance of the link they provide between citizen and the Department.

 v Records Specialists